Immunization: You Call The Shots

 Immunization: You Call the Shots-Module One-General Recommendations on Immunization

 You Call the Shots is an interactive, web-based immunization training course.
 It consists of a series of modules that discuss vaccine-preventable diseases and explain the latest recommendations for vaccine use.
 Each module provides learning opportunities, self-test practice questions, reference and resource materials, and an extensive glossary.
 This first module in the series discusses general recommendations for immunization practice.

-At the conclusion of the session, the participant will be able to accomplish the following:
+At the conclusion of the session, the participant will be able to:

-For content-related questions, contact NIPInfo@cdc.gov
+For CE-related questions, contact MBarnett2@cdc.gov